Steve Ralston: Club career

+In 2008, Ralston was named MLS Player of the Week twice - in matchweeks four and five.
+He was named an MLS All-Star for the sixth time.
+He also won the Revolution team Golden Boot award, scoring eight goals and recording seven assists.
+That year he helped the club secure its second-ever piece of silverware, the 2008 North American SuperLiga, scoring in the final and converting a penalty during the subsequent shoot-out.
+In 2009 Ralston won the MLS Fair Play Award, and was named Revolution Humanitarian of the Year.
+He suffered a season-ending knee injury in September of the 2009 season.

-Soon after leaving New England, Ralston became the first ever signing of new USSF Division 2 club AC St. Louis.
+Ralston's contract with the Revolution ended at the conclusion of the 2009 season, and he left the club to become the first-ever signing of new USSF Division 2 club AC St. Louis.
 Ralston was one of the team's starting midfielders, and an assistant coach to head coach Claude Anelka.

 After AC St. Louis ran in to financial difficulties, Ralston agreed to leave by mutual consent and immediately joined up with his former club New England Revolution.

 In Ralston's first appearance back with the New England Revolution, he suffered a left elbow dislocation.
 In July 2010, he announced his retirement.

+Ralston ended his Major League Soccer career as the league's leader in minutes played (33,143), games started (372), appearances (378), and assists (135).
+In thirteen years in the league, he scored 76 goals and had 135 assists in 378 regular season matches, and added three goals and seven assists in 30 playoff matches.
+He also served as captain for several seasons with New England, from 2007-2009.

 International career

 Ralston appeared for the United States national team 36 times over an 11-year span and scored 4 international goals.
-His first cap came on January 17, 1997 against Peru.
+His first cap came on January 17, 1997, against Peru.
 His last was for the squad that won the 2007 CONCACAF Gold Cup.
 He was never selected to a World Cup roster.

-Ralston had a break out year for the [United States national team in 2005 by earning 15 caps.
+Ralston had a break out year for the United States national team in 2005 by earning 15 caps.
 He scored the game-winning goal in a World Cup qualifying match against Mexico on September 3, 2005.
 The victory for the United States clinched qualification in the 2006 FIFA World Cup.
 Due to a later injury, he was only listed as an alternate for the United States at the World Cup.

 Coaching career

-After his signing with AC St. Louis was named as the new assistant coach of the club.
-In July 2010, Raltson took an assistant coaching job at the Houston Dynamo with his former teammate Dominic Kinnear from the Tampa Bay Mutiny.
+In July 2010, Ralston took an assistant coaching job at the Houston Dynamo with his former Mutiny teammate Dominic Kinnear.
 On January 6, 2015, the San Jose Earthquakes announced Ralston would join Kinnear in San Jose and once again serve as his assistant coach.